Centerpin Fishing For Salmon: Guide Tips and Tricks

 You can see a wider float on the left and a thinner float on the right.
 For bigger pools, I tend to go with wider floats.

-You also want to match the size of the float to the size of the river and to the amount of weight that you will be fishing.
+You also want to match the size of the float to the size of the river and the amount of weight you will be fishing.

 The amount of weight will depend on the depth and velocity of the river.

-In a nutshell, when centerpin fishing for salmon on small to mid-sized rivers, a 5 to 8-gram float should be plenty.
-On very large rivers you may need to go up to a 16-gram float.
+On small to mid-sized rivers, a 5 to 8-gram float should be plenty.
+On very large rivers, you may need to go up to a 12 to 16-gram float.

 I have an entire page on the Best Floats For Centerpin Fishing – HERE.
 I talk about which floats to use in different rivers and under different river conditions and some tips on how to maximize your success with them.